 Pizza has been given a "dangerfood" label, but done right, this cheesy treat can make a nutrient-packed whole meal.
 This thin-crust (read: tortilla) based, veggie-packed version is a closer relative of the salad than a classic slice at the pizza parlor.
 Try it with any mix of favorite veggies, sauce, and cheese — just keep it light on the cheese and heavy on the veggies!

-2. Ideally, the veggies will already be roasted, leftover from a previous dinner (like, say, this one).
-But, if you're not this lucky, here's what to do: Toss chopped veggies (the pictured combo is broccoli, sweet potato, parsnip, and shallot) with a drizzle of olive oil and a sprinkle of salt and pepper on a baking sheet.
-Roast In oven until tender, about 30 minutes (depending on chop size).
+- Ideally, veggies will already be roasted, leftover from a previous dinner (like, say, this one).
+But, if not, here's what to do: Toss chopped veggies (the pictured combo is broccoli, sweet potato, parsnip, and shallot) with a drizzle of olive oil and a sprinkle of salt and pepper on a baking sheet.
+Roast in oven until tender, about 30 minutes (depending on chop size).

-4. Remove tortilla and spread with sauce of choice.
+- Remove tortilla and spread with sauce of choice.
 Top with roasted veggie mix.
-Layer on the fresh mozzarella and sprinkle with a little olive oil and fresh ground pepper.
+Layer on fresh mozzarella and sprinkle with a little olive oil and fresh ground pepper.

-5. Place pizza on a piece of tin foil or a baking sheet and return to oven for 5-10 minutes, or until edges are crisp and cheese begins to brown.
+- Place pizza on a piece of tin foil or a baking sheet and return to oven for 5 to 10 minutes, or until edges are crisp and cheese begins to brown.